Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Related Work

-\paragraph{Langevin sampling from non-smooth potentials} \cite{durmus2019analysis} propose a subgradient as well as a proximal gradient method for sampling from non-smooth potentials. \cite{habring2023subgradient} adapt the subgradient method from \cite{durmus2019analysis} to allow for improved convergence results.
-In both works, it is shown that the iterates of the MC will be close to the target, however, non of the works establish ergodicity---that is, convergence to a stationary distribution---of the schemes. \cite{ehrhardt2023proximal} show that for a proximal-gradient scheme the convergence can be maintained despite computing the proximal mapping only approximately, thus, allowing also for its iterative computation within the algorithm. \cite{salim2020primal} provide a duality result for proximal-gradient sampling viewed as an optimization problem in the space of probability measures.
+In~\cite{durmus2019analysis} the authors propose a subgradient as well as a proximal gradient method for sampling from non-smooth potentials.
+The subgradient method from~\cite{durmus2019analysis} is adapted in~\cite{habring2023subgradient} to allow for improved convergence results.
+In both works, it is shown that the iterates of the MC will be close to the target, however, none of these works establishes ergodicity---that is, convergence to a stationary distribution---of the iterates.
+In~\cite{ehrhardt2023proximal} it is shown that for a proximal-gradient scheme the convergence can be maintained despite computing the proximal mapping only approximately, thus, allowing also for its iterative computation within the algorithm.
+The work~\cite{salim2020primal} provides a duality result for proximal-gradient sampling viewed as an optimization problem in the space of probability measures.
 Non-smooth potentials might also be handled by adapting primal-dual algorithms from optimization to sampling.
 This approach was first proposed by \cite{narnhofer2022posterior} and has recently been thoroughly analyzed by \cite{burger2024coupling}.
 While providing valuable theoretical insights, unfortunately it turns out that the smoothness requirements on the involved functions are still rather strong.
+In~\cite{Sabanis_Johnston_ULA} Langevin sampling from non-smooth but strongly convex potentials is considered under the assumption that the points of non-differentiability are concentrated on suitable manifolds.